1. Introduction

 hide tooltips - Hides the tool tips.

-The checkboxes allow the user to select if he wants the on board keyboard to be shown immediately, when entering the MDI Mode, when entering the offset page, the tooledit widget or when open a program in the EDIT mode.
+The checkboxes allow the user to select if he wants the on board keyboard to be shown immediately when entering the MDI Mode, the offset page, the tooledit widget or when open a program in the EDIT mode.
 The keyboard button on the bottom button list will not be affected by these settings, so you are able to show or hide the keyboard by pressing the button.
-The default behavior will be set by the checkboxes.

 Note